-Step 1 Plan the Negotiation continued Determine your strategy Select the collaborative, problem solving approach (win/win).
-Be aware that the other party may approach the negotiation with a win/lose attitude.
-Plan a sequence of negotiation that will achieve your best outcome.
+Step 1 Plan the Negotiation continued Determine your Select the collaborative, problem solving approach (win/win).
+Be aware that the other party may approach the negotiation with a win/lose attitude. strategy Plan a sequence of negotiation that will achieve your best outcome.
 Although this may be contested by the other party.
-Gain the assistance of people you believe necessary to support your argument (e.g. technical experts, HR consultants, union representatives, OH&amp;S experts) Select your communication channel formal or informal meeting use of third parties telephone, teleconferencing. written - letter, email, fax.
+Gain the assistance of people you believe necessary to support your argument (e.g. technical experts, HR consultants, union representatives, OH&S experts) Select your communication channel formal or informal meeting use of third parties telephone, teleconferencing. written - letter, email, fax.
+Select time and location of negotiation.
 Select appropriate negotiation conventions regarding: formality of proceedings after considering the importance of the negotiations from your company's point of view and the other party's point of view (for example taking minutes, using a facilitator or adjudicator) behaviour of the parties with respect to culture, religion, age or gender of persons involved in the negotiations.
-Write a plan for the negotiation By writing a plan you will create a precis ofyour decisions to date and clarify how you want to undertake the negotiations.
+Write a plan for By writing a plan you will create a precis of your decisions to date and clarify the negotiation how you want to undertake the negotiations.
 Your plan can only be used as a guidehowever.
 If you make it inflexible you will end up using the win/lose style of negotiation.
-In your plan you should consider the following points from both sides: Style of negotiation Purpose of negotiation Negotiation goals BATNA Who will negotiate Method of negotiations (meeting,phone, via weblink) Time and location
+In your plan you should consider the following points from both sides: Style of negotiation Purpose of negotiation Negotiation goals BATNA Who will negotiate Method of negotiations (meeting, phone, via weblink) Time and location Negotiating conventions.